Could Sausages Really Be Healthy?

 Are Gluten-Free Sausages Healthy?

-Marketing of gluten-free sausages is certainly big business!
-I recall also being taken in, thinking we were on to a good thing, a sausage without bread in it!
-In reality. all we can say is - it depends on the types of ingredients used.
-Though some producers are simply switching one flour for another, often alternative legume flour fillers are used.
+some producers simply switching one flour for another, often alternative legume flour fillers are used.
 The best advice is - CHECK THE INGREDIENTS!
 The problem with alternative fillers and artificial preservatives (sulphites) is that they're not natural - organic, as we are.
-This means that our bodies don't recogmise them as food.
-Hence, the body’s ability to function normally (for example to know when we are full and when we are hungry) becomes confused, hormone signals to the brain are lost in the syrupy fog of artificial preservative, inorganic compounds, and toxic anti-nutrients like sugar and legumes..
+This means that our bodies don't recognise these particular compounds as food.
+Hence, the body’s ability to function normally (for example to know when we are full and when we are hungry) becomes confused, hormone signals to the brain are lost in the syrupy fog of artificial preservative, inorganic compounds, and toxic anti-nutrients like sugar and legumes.

 Losing this awareness can lead to long term and wide-ranging effects like; diabetes (Type 2), obesity-related issues, cancer, dementia, heart disease, gout, Alzheimers, yeast infections and more and its time we woke up to these issues!